August 2025

 And, of course the remaining 29 slaves were whipped, “...so severely, that it was thought they would die.’’

-In February of 1862 Joseph Davis, elder brother to Confederate President Jeff Davis, took his family and “house slaves” to Alabama for their safety.
+In February of 1862 such fear drove Joseph Davis, elder brother to Confederate President Jeff Davis, to take his family and “house slaves” to Alabama for "their" safety.
 But the moment the master's boat left the dock of his Hurricane Plantation, his field hands took control of the entire peninsula, ransacking both Joseph's Hurricane Plantation house and Jefferson Davis' Brierfield Plantation house.

 All the cotton was burned, while the self-emancipated slaves took everything they could use back to their cabins (above) And there they stayed.
 A Confederate lieutenant, dispatched with a patrol to put down the rebellion was shot at.
 The officer complained that, “...almost all the slaves on (the) Davis plantation had guns and newspapers.”